-Many student will find work in the field of engineering and environmental geology.
-This course aim at providing the necessary basic background in this field.
-Scholars will be familiar with the basic concepts, nomenclature and problems of applied geology and hence should be able to communicate about and approach applied aspects in geosciences.
+Many students will find work in the field of engineering and environmental geology.
+This course aims at providing the necessary basic background in this field.
+Attendees will be familiar with the basic concepts, nomenclature and problems of applied geology and hence should be able to communicate about and approach applied aspects in geosciences.